 School authorities may seize any illegal, unauthorized, or contraband materials discovered in the search.
 Items of contraband may include, but are not limited to, nonprescription controlled substances, marijuana, cocaine, amphetamines, barbiturates, apparatus used for controlled substances, alcoholic beverages, tobacco, weapons, explosives, poisons, and stolen property.
 Such items are not to be possessed by a student while they are on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if misconduct will directly affect the good order, efficient management, and welfare of the school district.
 Possession of such items will be grounds for disciplinary action including suspension or expulsion and may be reported to local law enforcement officials.
-The board believes that illegal, unauthorized, or contraband materials may cause material and substantial disruption to the school environment or presents a threat to the health and safety of students, employees, or visitors on the school district premises or property within the jurisdiction of the school district premises or property within the jurisdiction of the school district premises or property within the jurisdiction of the school district premises or property within the jurisdiction of the school district.
+The board believes that illegal, unauthorized, or contraband materials may cause material and substantial disruption to the school environment or presents a threat to the health and safety of students, employees, or visitors on the school district premises or property within the jurisdiction of the school district premises or property within the jurisdiction of the school district premises or property within the site of the school district premises or property within the presents a threat to the health and safety of students, employees, or visitors on the school district premises or property within the jurisdiction of the school district.